 - Push the abdomen out when taking a slow full breath in through the nose

-- Forcefully pull the belly in as you exhale through your mouth
+- Allow the belly to fall back in as you exhale through your mouth

 There are numerous techniques to teach breathing, such as yoga, fascial fitness, meditation.